wailsapp/docs/home.md

 ### IPC Overview

 The IPC mechanism operates across 2 runtimes - one in Javascript and the other in Go.
-They both provide a simple interface, removing the burdon from the developer from needing to deal with the IPC mechanism directly.
+They both provide a simple interface, removing the burden from the developer from needing to deal with the IPC mechanism directly.

 <p align="center" style="text-align: center">
    <img src="/media/IPC.svg" width="33%"><br/>